edsu/etudier/README.md

 ### --output

-By default a file called `output.gexf` will be written, but you can change this with the `--output` option.
+By default `output.gexf`, `output.graphml` and `output.html` files will be
+written to the current working directory, but you can change this with the `--output` option to control the prefix that is used.
 The output file will contain rudimentary metadata collected from Google Scholar including:

 - *id* - the cluster identifier assigned by Google
 - *url* - the url for the publication